Yee Hong responds to COVID-19

 - Mandatory vaccination policy

 - Front-door screening

-- COVID testing for staff and visitors (new negative result every 48 hours)
+- COVID testing for staff and visitors (new negative result required every day)

 - Hand hygiene, physical distance and enhanced cleaning

 - Ontario permits general visitors in hospice and long-term care

 - 4 indoor visitors maximum (please book in advance for groups of 3 or 4)

 - Outdoor visiting weekdays 9:00 to 5:00, no maximum